 A. Cheating on Exams and Other Assignments

-Cheating is the use or attempted use of unauthorized materials, information, study aids, or unauthorized collaboration on in-class examinations, take-home examinations, or other academic exercises.
+Cheating is the use or attempted use of unauthorized materials, information, study aids, or unauthorized collaboration on in-class examinations, take-home examinations, or other academic exercises or course deliverables.
 It is the responsibility of the student to consult with the professor concerning what constitutes permissible collaboration.
 Cheating or assisting another student to cheat in connection with an examination or assignment is academic fraud.

 B. Committing Plagiarism

 False citation is academic fraud.
-False citation is the attribution of intellectual property to an incorrect or fabricated source with the intention to deceive.
+False citation is the use of an incorrect or fabricated source with the intention to deceive.
 False attribution seriously undermines the integrity of the academic enterprise by severing a chain of ideas which should be traceable link by link.

 Students are not permitted to submit their own work (in identical or similar form) for multiple purposes without the prior and explicit approval of all faculty members to whom the work will be submitted.
 This includes work first produced in connection with classes at either Georgetown or other institutions attended by the student.

 The submission of false data is academic fraud.
 False data are data that have been fabricated, altered, or contrived in such a way as to be deliberately misleading.